AhmedKamran1/website-builder-playground/TRACK.md

 - pagename and website id work //DONE
 - fix simple nav tabs to be buttons and add logo with alt text and option to upload image
 - paragraph change on enter press and render accordingly to it //DONE
-- PALLETES for sec3, STYLED COMPONENTS for sec3, extract common components,fix image pallete for navbar,fix section palletes structure
+- extract common components,fix image pallete for navbar,fix section palletes structure
+- remove button work completely
+- naming conventions of states in customization pallete, grid naming convention
 - update happening on changing selected component

 # ASK